ciarand/guzzle-docs/en/guide/service/service_descriptions.rst

 ===============  =================================================================  ===========================================
 location         The location in which the parameter will be added to the           ``location="query"`` or
                  generated request.                                                 ``location="header:X-Header"``
-type             Type of variable (array, boolean, class, date, enum, float,        ``type="class:Guzzle\Common\Collection"``
+location_key     Key specifying where the location should be applied.
+For example,  ``location_key="X-Header"``
-                 integer, regex, string, timestamp).
-Some type commands accept arguments by separating the type and argument with a colon         ``type="array"`` (e.g. enum:lorem,ipsum). required         Whether or not the argument is required.
+                 this key can be used to specify a specific query string value name or header to use if the name of the parameter differs from the place in which the location value should be applied. type             Type of variable (array, boolean, class, date, enum, float,        ``type="class:Guzzle\Common\Collection"`` integer, regex, string, timestamp).
+Some type commands accept arguments by separating the type and argument with a colon         ``type="array"`` (e.g. enum:lorem,ipsum). type_args        Argument(s) to pass to the type validation                         ``type_args="a,'b',c"`` required         Whether or not the argument is required.
 If a required parameter   ``@guzzle key required="true"`` or is not set and you try to execute a command, an exception will be  ``@guzzle key required="false"`` thrown.